These are the documented

 Many of the recordings are out of print.
 Fortunately people still write new

 Zwiefacher tunes and record others found in music libraries.
-This is a popular acvtivity
+This popular acvtivity

 Your choice of Zwiefacher recordings grows.
 Search YouTube to see.